 Vegetable Broth

-Prepare a vegetable broth with a liter of water, one onion, one celery stalk, and two medium carrots.
-Boil on low heat for half an hour.
+Prepare a vegetable broth with one liter of water, an onion, a stalk of celery, and two medium carrots.
+Boil over low heat for half an hour.
 It is ready when it has reduced by half.

-Can I use powdered saffron to make the risotto?
+Can I use powdered saffron for the risotto?

 You can also use powdered saffron to prepare saffron and licorice risotto